Seamen's Bethel

 The Seamen's Bethel (or Seaman's Bethel) is a chapel in New Bedford, Massachusetts, United States, located at 15 Johnny Cake Hill.
+It most often served as a chapel that the many sailors visiting New Bedford would attend before they ventured off to sea.

 History

 Built by the New Bedford Port Society, it was completed on May 2, 1832.
 It is a contributing property to the New Bedford Historic District, a National Historic Landmark.

 The Seamen's Bethel was specifically constructed for the many sailors who called New Bedford their home port (mostly whalers), who considered it a matter of tradition that one visited the chapel before setting sail.

 Some changes were made when the structure was repaired after a fire in 1866.
 The names of New Bedford whalers killed, and later all area fishermen, are noted on the walls of the Bethel.

 James Henry Gooding, a war correspondent and member of the 54th Massachusetts Infantry Regiment during the Civil War, married Ellen Louisa Allen in the Bethel in the summer of 1862.

 In 1996 the Seamen's Bethel, along with the New Bedford Whaling Museum (located across the street), the historic district and other icons of New Bedford whaling were collectively made into the New Bedford Whaling National Historical Park.